FasterXML/jackson-module-kotlin/README.md

 # Caveats

 * The `@JsonCreator` annotation is optional unless you have more than one constructor that is valid, or you want to use a static factory method (which also must have `platformStatic` annotation).
 In these cases, annotate only one method as `JsonCreator`.
-* Currently we use parameter name information in Kotlin that is compatible with Kotlin M8 through M11
 * Serializing a member or top-level Kotlin class that implements Iterator requires a workaround, see [Issue #4](https://github.com/FasterXML/jackson-module-kotlin/issues/4) for easy workarounds.

 # Support for Kotlin Built-in classes